hang-on/Versus/README.md

 its speed is reset.

 Versus is built with tools and knowledge from the SMS-Power! community.
-Thanks to Maxim for BMP2Tile, Bock for Meka, Calindro for Emulicious, and sverx for PSGLib and vgm2psg!
+Thanks to Maxim (BMP2Tile), Bock (Meka), Calindro (Emulicious), and sverx (PSGLib and vgm2psg)!

 At the time of writing, the SMS-Power 18th anniversary compo is finishing, and it has been very inspiring to be a part of it.
 Greetings to my fellow contestants!

 The title screen smash hit was composed on Delek's Deflemask tracker, with arpeggio inspiration from jrlepage, and drum/bass inspiration from TmEE's